-Ecology used the Washington State Office of Financial Management's 2007 Washington Input-Output Model28 to estimate the impact of the proposed rule on jobs in the state.
+Ecology used the Washington State Office of Financial Management's 2007 Washington Input-Output Model28 to estimate the impact of the rule amendments on jobs in the state.
 The model accounts for inter-industry impacts and spending multipliers of earned income and changes in output.

-The proposed rule amendments will result in transfers of money within and between industries.
-Jobs impact calculations were based on cost increases and reductions over the 20 year period of study that could be quantified for the proposed rule amendments.
+The rule amendments will result in transfers of money within and between industries.
+Jobs impact calculations were based on cost increases and reductions over the 20-year period of study that could be quantified for the rule amendments.

-It is estimated that the state would experience a net increase in employment of two jobs as a result of the proposed rule over the twenty year period of study.
+It is estimated that the state will experience a net increase in employment of two jobs as a result of the rule over the 20-year period of study.